nikolay508/Apple.com-Copy/README.md

 # 🍏 Apple Homepage Clone

 This project is a static replica of the Apple homepage, <br> built using HTML and CSS.
-The goal was to recreate the visual layout and design elements of the original site, showcasing my skills in web design and front-end development.
+The goal was to recreate the visual layout and design elements of the original site, <br>showcasing my skills in web design and front-end development.

 ## ✨ Features
 Responsive Design: The layout is designed to adapt to different screen sizes, mimicking the Apple homepage's responsiveness.<br>